moonlandingfleet/MAYA/README.md

 python main.py
 ```

+### Supabase Integration

+The MAYA backend includes a complete Supabase integration for managing the Digital Ministries ecosystem:

+1. **Councils API**: Manage the 12 Digital Ministries
+2. **Proposals API**: Handle funding requests from Councils
+3. **Treasury API**: Track all financial movements
+4. **Opportunities API**: Record potential opportunities

+All endpoints are available under the `/supabase` prefix.
+See `maya-core/maya_supabase/USAGE.md` for detailed API documentation.

 ### Step 2: Connect Phone to Same WiFi as PC
 Find your PC's local IP address:
 ```